mrh-rafi-18/Multilingual-RAG-System/README.md

+# ⚠️ Important: Groq API Key Required

+This project requires a **Groq API key** to function properly.

+Before running the notebook or using the system, please:

+1. Obtain your own Groq API key by signing up at [Groq's website](https://groq.com/).
+2. Set the API key as an environment variable.(U will find a cell where u can paste the api key)

+Without a valid API key, the system’s core language model functionality **will not work**.

+---

 # 📚 Multilingual Retrieval-Augmented Generation (RAG) System

 A simple, notebook-based system that allows users to upload a Bangla/English PDF, extract cleaned text using OCR, semantically embed it, and ask questions using a multilingual LLM-powered API (GROQ LLaMA 4).